Educational inequality in the United States: Exclusionary policies

 Exclusion from the classroom has been found to be detrimental to a student's academic performance.
-Research has shown that engagement in the classroom is positively related to student achievement, and, given that suspensions can last for several days, this can greatly influence the risk of academic failure—particularly among groups like Black males, who are disproportionately suspended.
+Research has shown that engagement in the classroom is positively related to student achievement, and, given that suspensions can last for several days, this can greatly influence the risk of academic failure—particularly among groups like Black male students, who are disproportionately suspended.
 The added impact of suspensions on Black students has been noted as compounding other issues facing them, such as higher disengagement from classes, that contribute to the racial achievement gap.
-Academic performance is further affected by the largely-unsupervised time spent outside of the classroom, which can bring students in contact with additional youth who have been suspended or expelled from schools.
-Suspensions also stay on a student's school record, which can shape academic or personal expectations for the student when seen by future teachers or administrators.
+Academic performance is further affected by the largely unsupervised time spent outside of the classroom, which can bring students in contact with additional youth who have been suspended or expelled from schools.
+Suspensions stay on a student's school record, which can shape academic or personal expectations for the student when seen by future teachers or administrators.
 Additional consequences arising from exclusionary policies include internalization of stigmas, higher risk of dropping out, and the de facto re-segregation of schools.
 Exclusion from school typically coincides with labels of being 'defiant' or 'difficult to deal with' that students have a high likelihood of internalizing.
 Moreover, the services provided during suspensions or at suspension centers often fail to address this internalization or the stigmas that result upon returning to school.
 This can be significant for a student's educational path, as research has revealed that cycles of antisocial behaviors can result from such labels and stigmas.
-In terms of high school dropouts, suspensions have been shown to increase the likelihood of dropping out by a factor of three, in addition to also making students three times more likely to face future incarceration.
-On a macro-level, some researchers have begun to consider the racial gap among suspension rates as effectively re-segregating schools.
-Although the exact causes for the de facto re-segregation of schools are still being researched, racist attitudes and cultural friction have been suggested to be potential sources of this issue.
+Suspensions have shown to triple the rate of high school dropouts, in addition to also making students three times more likely to face future incarceration.
+On a macro level, some researchers have begun to consider the racial gap among suspension rates as a form of effectively re-segregating schools.
+Although the exact causes for the de facto school re-segregation are still being researched, racist attitudes and cultural friction have been suggested to be potential sources of this issue.